tylingsoft/markdown-core/README.md

 1. PPT
 1. plugins: easy to add and configure plugins. by default only core markdown features.
     1. create a class named Plugin / Extension
+1. get rid of ionicons because this project is not active